What Is an Unsafe Discharge From Hospital Facilities? 5 Red Flags

 To avoid unsafe discharge, it’s important for facilities to have comprehensive discharge protocols in place.
 While policies can differ from hospital to hospital, experts typically recommend incorporating these key criteria for safe discharge:

-• Effective communication with all individuals involved with the patient’s care
+• Effective communication with all individuals involved in the patient’s care

 • Initiation of post-discharge health services to ensure continuity of care